Logic: Epistemology of logic

-Some theorists, like Hilary Putnam and Penelope Maddy, have objected to the view that logic is knowable a priori and hold instead that logical truths depend on the empirical world.
-This is usually combined with the claim that the laws of logic express universal regularities found in the structural features of the world and that they can be explored by studying general patterns of the fundamental sciences.
+Some theorists, like Hilary Putnam and Penelope Maddy, object to the view that logic is knowable a priori.
+They hold instead that logical truths depend on the empirical world.
+This is usually combined with the claim that the laws of logic express universal regularities found in the structural features of the world.
+According to this view, they may be explored by studying general patterns of the fundamental sciences.
 For example, it has been argued that certain insights of quantum mechanics refute the principle of distributivity in classical logic, which states that the formula $A \land (B \lor C)$ is equivalent to $(A \land B) \lor (A \land C)$.
 This claim can be used as an empirical argument for the thesis that quantum logic is the correct logical system and should replace classical logic.

 History

 Logic was developed independently in several cultures during antiquity.
 One major early contributor was Aristotle, who developed term logic in his Organon and Prior Analytics.
-Aristotle's system of logic was responsible for the introduction of hypothetical syllogism, temporal modal logic, and inductive logic, as well as influential vocabulary such as terms, predicables, syllogisms and propositions.
+He was responsible for the introduction of the hypothetical syllogism and temporal modal logic.
+Further innovations include inductive logic as well as the discussion of new logical concepts such as terms, predicables, syllogisms, and propositions.
 Aristotelian logic was highly regarded in classical and medieval times, both in Europe and the Middle East.
 It remained in wide use in the West until the early 19th century.
 It has now been superseded by later work, though many of its key insights are still present in modern systems of logic.

 Ibn Sina (Avicenna) was the founder of Avicennian logic, which replaced Aristotelian logic as the dominant system of logic in the Islamic world.
-It also had a significant influence on Western medieval writers such as Albertus Magnus and William of Ockham.
+It influenced Western medieval writers such as Albertus Magnus and William of Ockham.
 Ibn Sina wrote on the hypothetical syllogism and on the propositional calculus.
 He developed an original "temporally modalized" syllogistic theory, involving temporal logic and modal logic.
 He also made use of inductive logic, such as his methods of agreement, difference, and concomitant variation, which are critical to the scientific method.
 Fakhr al-Din al-Razi was another influential Muslim logician.
-He criticised Aristotlian syllogistics and formulated an early system of inductive logic, foreshadowing the system of inductive logic developed by John Stuart Mill.
+He criticized Aristotelian syllogistics and formulated an early system of inductive logic, foreshadowing the system of inductive logic developed by John Stuart Mill.